Lesson video

 Hello and welcome to today's history lesson.

-My name is Mr. Merritt and I'll be guiding you through today's lesson.
+And I'll be guiding you through today's lesson.

 So let's get started.

-Today's lesson is looking at Matilda's early life when she became Empress of Germany.
+Today's lesson is looking at Matilda's early life when she became empress of Germany.

 And by the end of this lesson, we'll be able to describe Matilda's early life and her role in the Holy Roman Empire.

 In order to do that, we need to use some key terms.
-And our key terms of today are empress and empire.

 An empress is the wife of an emperor, the ruler of an empire.

-Today's lesson will comprise of three learning cycles, and our first learning cycle is looking at the royal child, Matilda, let's get going.
+And our first learning cycle is looking at the royal child Matilda.

-Named heir to the throne of England and Normandy, the subsequent denial of her crown led to a 20 year civil war, a period in English history known as the Anarchy.
+Named heir to the throne of England and Normandy, the subsequent denial of her crown led to a 20 year civil war, a period in English history known as The Anarchy.

 And it was also an important reason why no other woman was named heir to the throne of England for the next 400 years.